siewmeng/sm/file02_struct.md

 **struct**
 It stands for **structure**.
 It is a user-defined datatype that consists of a set of variables and/or constants.

-The syntax for enumeration is
+The syntax for structure is
 ```
 struct <struct name> {
     declare variable or constant